nextauthjs/docs/docs/getting-started/client.md

 export default function AdminDashboard() {
   const { data: session } = useSession()
-  // session is always non-null inside this page, all the way down the React tree. return 'Some super secret dashboard'
+  // session is always non-null inside this page, all the way down the React tree. return "Some super secret dashboard"
 }

 AdminDashboard.auth = true